Preparing children for the whole of life

 Singing should be as comfortable for us as speaking (Zephaniah 3:17, Job 38:7).

 Singing and music at Doxa Christian Academy will adorn the life of our school and not serve merely utilitarian purposes or serve as adjuncts to our sports programs.
 We're not just making Facebook moments at school performances–we're getting a generation of young Christians to make music.
-Our goal is for our students to become musically literate (not to become vocational musicians, although some of our students may), just as they will be literate in English and other languages.
+Our goal is for our students to become musically literate (not to become vocational musicians, although some of them might), just as they will be literate in English and other languages.

 We are worshippers all day, every day.
 Our students are worshippers all day, every day, and are growing into young adults who will continue to do the same in their adult lives and callings, wherever God places them.
 We are not doing "music appreciation"--our kids are active participants in music and will be doing music all the way through their senior year.
 Just as rhetoric level students don't "appreciate" chemistry or algebra, our desire is to have all of our students actively engaged in making music; the primary means of this will be singing, but in due time we desire to add instrumental offerings as interest and budget allow.